 Pathogenesis

-Cancer is mainly localized in the upper lobe of the lung (60%), less often in the lower or middle (30% and 10%, respectively).
-This is explained by a more powerful air exchange in the upper lobes, as well as by the peculiarities of the anatomical structure of the bronchial tree, in which the main bronchus of the right lung directly continues the trachea, and the left one in the bifurcation zone forms an acute angle with the trachea.
-Therefore, carcinogenic substances, foreign bodies, smoke particles, rushing into well-aerated zones and lingering in them for a long time, cause the growth of tumors.
+The cancerous tumor is predominantly localized in the upper lobe of the lung (60%), less often in the lower or middle lobe (30% and 10%, respectively).
+This is explained by more powerful air exchange in the upper lobes, as well as by the peculiarities of the anatomical structure of the bronchial tree, in which the main bronchus of the right lung directly continues the trachea, and the left one forms an acute angle with the trachea in the bifurcation zone.
+Therefore, carcinogenic substances, foreign bodies, smoke particles, rushing into well-aerated zones and staying there for a long time, cause the growth of tumors.

 Metastasis of lung cancer is possible in three ways: lymphogenous, hematogenous and implantation.
-The most common is lymphogenous metastasis of lung cancer to bronchopulmonary, pulmonary, paratracheal, tracheobronchial, bifurcation, and peri-esophageal lymph nodes.
-The first with lymphogenous metastasis are the pulmonary lymph nodes in the zone of division of the lobar bronchus into segmental branches.
-Then bronchopulmonary lymph nodes along the lobar bronchus are involved in the metastatic process.
+The most common is lymphogenous metastasis of lung cancer to bronchopulmonary, pulmonary, paratracheal, tracheobronchial, bifurcation, and paraesophageal lymph nodes.
+The first to be affected by lymphogenous metastasis are the pulmonary lymph nodes in the zone of division of the lobar bronchus into segmental branches.
+Then in metastatic process bronchopulmonary lymph nodes along the lobar bronchus are involved.

-Germination or compression of the vagus nerve by a tumor causes paralysis of the vocal muscles and is manifested by hoarseness.
+Germination or compression of the vagus nerve by a tumor causes paralysis of the vocal muscles and manifests itself as hoarseness.
 Damage to the phrenic nerve leads to paralysis of the diaphragm.
-Germination of a cancerous tumor into the pericardium causes pain in the heart, pericarditis.
-The interest of the superior vena cava leads to impaired venous and lymphatic outflow from the upper half of the body.
-The so-called superior vena cava syndrome is manifested by puffiness and swelling of the face, hyperemia with a cyanotic tinge, swelling of the veins in the arms, neck, chest, shortness of breath, in severe cases - headache, visual disturbances and impaired consciousness.
+The growth of a cancerous tumor into the pericardium causes pain in the heart, pericarditis.
+Involvement of the superior vena cava leads to disruption of venous and lymphatic drainage from the upper half of the body.
+The so-called superior vena cava syndrome is manifested by puffiness and swelling of the face, hyperemia with a cyanotic tint, swelling of the veins in the arms, neck, chest, shortness of breath, severe cases- headache, visual disturbances and impaired consciousness.

 Peripheral lung cancer

-Peripheral lung cancer in the early stages of its development is asymptomatic, since pain receptors in the lung tissue are absent.
-As the tumor node increases, the bronchi, pleura, and neighboring organs are involved in the process.
-Local symptoms of peripheral lung cancer include cough with sputum and blood streaks, compression syndrome of the superior vena cava, and hoarseness.
-The growth of the tumor into the pleura is accompanied by cancerous pleurisy and compression of the lung by pleural effusion.
+Peripheral cancer lung in the early stages of its development is asymptomatic, because there are no pain receptors in the lung tissue.
+As the tumor node enlarges, the bronchi, pleura, neighboring organs.
+Local symptoms of peripheral lung cancer include cough with sputum and streaks of blood, compression syndrome of the superior vena cava, and hoarseness.
+Tumor growth into the pleura is accompanied by cancerous pleurisy and compression of the lung by pleural effusion.

 The development of lung cancer is accompanied by an increase in general symptoms: intoxication, shortness of breath, weakness, weight loss, increased body temperature.
-In advanced forms of lung cancer, complications from the organs affected by metastases, the disintegration of the primary tumor, the phenomena of tracheostomy, gastrostomy, enterostomy, nephrostomy, etc. join).
-For cancer pneumonia, anti-inflammatory treatment is performed, for cancer pleurisy - pleurocentesis, for pulmonary hemorrhage - hemostatic therapy.
+In advanced forms of lung cancer, complications from organs affected by metastases, disintegration of the primary tumor, the phenomenon of tracheostomy, gastrostomy, enterostomy, nephrostomy, etc. are added.
+For cancer pneumonia, anti-inflammatory treatment is carried out, for cancer pleurisy - thoracentesis, for pulmonary hemorrhage - hemostatic therapy.

 Forecast

-The worst prognosis is statistically observed in untreated lung cancer: almost 90% of patients die within 1-2 years after diagnosis.
-With non-combined surgical treatment for lung cancer, the five-year survival rate is about 30%.
-Treatment of lung cancer at stage I gives a five-year survival rate of 80%, at stage II - 45%, at stage III - 20%.
+The worst prognosis is statistically observed for untreated lung cancer: almost 90% of patients die 1-2 years after diagnosis.
+With non-combined surgical treatment of lung cancer, the five-year survival rate is about 30%.
+Treatment of lung cancer at stage I gives a five-year survival rate of 80%, at stage II – 45%, at stage III – 20%.

-Self-radiation or chemotherapy gives a 10% five-year survival rate for patients with lung cancer; with combined treatment (surgery + chemotherapy + radiation therapy), the survival rate for the same period is 40%.
-Prognostically unfavorable metastasis of lung cancer in the lymph nodes and distant organs.
+Radiation or chemotherapy alone has a 10% five-year survival rate for lung cancer patients; with combined treatment (surgery + chemotherapy + radiation therapy) the survival rate for the same period is 40%.
+Metastasis of lung cancer to lymph nodes and distant organs is prognostically unfavorable.

-Lung cancer prevention issues are relevant due to the high mortality rates of the population from this disease.
-The most important elements of lung cancer prevention are active health education, prevention of the development of inflammatory and destructive lung diseases, detection and treatment of benign lung tumors, smoking cessation, elimination of occupational hazards and daily exposure to carcinogenic factors.
-Undergoing fluorography at least once every 2 years allows you to detect lung cancer in the early stages and prevent the development of complications associated with advanced forms of the tumor process.
+Issues of lung cancer prevention are relevant due to the high mortality rates of the population from this disease.
+The most important elements prevention of lung cancer are active health education, prevention of the development of inflammatory and destructive lung diseases, identification and treatment benign tumors lungs, smoking cessation, elimination of occupational hazards and everyday exposure to carcinogenic factors.
+Undergoing fluorography at least once every 2 years allows you to detect lung cancer in the early stages and prevent the development of complications associated with neglected forms tumor process.

-Lung cancer is the most common localization of the oncological process; it is characterized by a rather latent course and early appearance of metastases.
-The incidence of lung cancer depends on the area of residence, the degree of industrialization, climatic and working conditions, gender, age, genetic predisposition and other factors.
+Lung cancer is the most common localization of the oncological process, characterized by a rather latent course and the early appearance of metastases.
+The incidence rate of lung cancer depends on the area of residence, the degree of industrialization, climatic and production conditions, gender, age, genetic predisposition and other factors.

 What is lung cancer?

-Lung cancer is a malignant neoplasm that develops from the glands and mucous membranes of the lung tissue and bronchi.
-In the modern world, lung cancer occupies the top line among all oncological diseases.
-According to statistics, this oncology affects men eight times more often than women, and it was noted that the older the age, the much higher the incidence rate.
+Lung cancer is a malignant neoplasm that develops from the glands and mucous membrane of the lung tissue and bronchi.
+In the modern world, lung cancer is among all oncological diseases occupies the top position.
+According to statistics, this oncology affects men eight times more often than women, and it was noted that the older age, the much higher the incidence rate.

-The development of lung cancer is not the same in tumors of different histological structures.
-Differentiated squamous cell carcinoma is characterized by a slow course, undifferentiated cancer develops rapidly and gives extensive metastases.
+The development of lung cancer is different for tumors of different histological structures.
+Differentiated squamous cell carcinoma is characterized by a slow course; undifferentiated carcinoma develops quickly and gives extensive metastases.

 Small cell lung cancer has the most malignant course: